 In order to measure Jeff's marketing value, we are going to look at this case using the same scenario, but with different sets of data.

-Google Analytics provides us a lot of information.
+Google Analytics provides us with a lot of information.
 Below, you can see how many visitors arrived to the website from search engines, how long they stayed on the site and what their bounce rate was.
 By setting goals, we can also see how many leads were generated.
 This is the data we have to examine and decide whether the marketing was worth it.

 Findings with data 1: $3000 a month for marketing delivers 1,809 visitors to the website, and the engagement is okay.
 Client believes the website is generating 3 to 5 leads per day.